coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 What you get:

-* 3-5+ baby orchids from at least 2 species
+* 3-5+ labelled baby orchids from at least 2 species
 * Regular text updates on the order

 Send payment via Venmo to @Cory-Klein-1 or use one of the buttons below.